gustafsson/backtrace/README.md

 Backtraces rationale
 ====================
-_The Backtrace class should store a backtrace of the call stack in 1 ms on os x.
-Windows and linux was supported but are not currently maintained._
+_The Backtrace class should store a backtrace of the call stack in 1 ms on OS X. Windows and linux was supported but are not currently maintained._

 To make bugs go squish you want some sort of indication as to where it is.
 This is a bunch of small classes that makes use of runtime backtraces in C++ to decorate exceptions and segfaults with info about their origin.
 Each class header comment defines its expected behaviour.